mebjas/mebjas.github.io/_posts/2021-07-11-how-to-use-renderscript-to-convert-YUV_420_888-yuv-image-to-bitmap.md

 <image src="../images/post27_image1.webp" style="width: 60%; margin-left: 15%" /><br>

-Unless ofcourse we can write a fast highly parallelized way to do so (which should be doable).
+Unless of course we can write a fast highly parallelized way to do so (which should be doable).
 So I have found two ways to do it - one is fast other is not.
-Also, important to note that neither of these appraoches leverage the parallelizability of this copy.
+Also, important to note that neither of these approaches leverage the parallelizability of this copy.

 Let's start with our Java approach which is slower.

-#### toNv21(Image image) Java Appraoch
+#### toNv21(Image image) Java Approach
 ```java
 private byte[] toNv21(Image image) {
     int width = yuv420Image.getWidth();